VerdanTech/Vdt-Webapp/outline/users/models.md

 ---
 classDiagram
     User
-    User --> Email : composed of one or N
+    User --> Email : composed of one to N
-    User --> PasswordReset : composed of one or none Email --> EmailConfirmation : composed of one or none User --> GardenMembership : refers to N or none class User{
+    User --> PasswordReset : composed of one or none Email --> EmailConfirmation : composed of one or none User --> GardenMembership : refers to N class User{
         username: string
         emails: list of Emails